API Documentation

 Overage billing

 Every plan (including Free) has Automatic Overage Billing enabled by default.
-Once you pass your monthly quota, requests keep succeeding and are charged at your plan's overage rate:
+Once you pass your monthly quota, requests keep succeeding and are billed transparently.

 Accrued overage is billed on the 1st of the following month via a Stripe Invoice Item.
 You'll receive warning emails at 80% and 95% of your monthly quota.
 To limit exposure: